 - Dash of turmeric

-* I have also used extra firm tofu, pressed to remove liquid and sliced into 1/2 inch thick slices in lieu of the plant-based chicken alternative.
-(See reference picture in the center below).
+* I have also used extra firm tofu, pressed for 30 minutes to remove excess liquid, and sliced into 1/2 inch thick slices in lieu of the plant-based chicken alternative.
+(See reference picture in the center above).

 - Place the Chick’n Scallopini in a medium bowl.